John Powers (film critic): Books

 Powers' book Sore Winners (initially subtitled (And the Rest of Us) in George Bush's America, first published in 2004, looks at American culture during the presidency of George W. Bush.
 A reviewer in Kirkus Reviews wrote "Solid work from a cultural critic who merits a broader audience".
 The book was also reviewed by Jonathan Yardley in Washington Post Book World, by Timothy Noah in The New York Times Book Review, and by several others in notable publications, mostly positively.

 It was published in paperback in 2005 without the subtitle.

-In 2016 he published WKW: The Cinema of Wong Kar Wai, which he co-wrote with Hong Kong film director Wong Kar-wai).
+In 2016 he published WKW: The Cinema of Wong Kar Wai, which he co-wrote with Hong Kong film director Wong Kar-wai.

-Recognition
+Membership and other work

 Powers is an approved reviewer for review aggregator Rotten Tomatoes, and a member of the Los Angeles Film Critics Association.

 Personal life

 Powers married Sandi Tan, and they were living in Pasadena, California, in 2023.